FairCompute/energy-monitoring-tool/README.md

 python -m emt --version
 ```

-### _Usage_:
+### *Usage*

 > The tool supports two usage modes:
+>
 > - **Python Context Manager**
 >   Fully implemented and ideal for instrumenting Python code directly.
 This mode allows developers to wrap specific code blocks to measure energy consumption with precision.
 > - **Command-Line Interface (CLI)**
->   Designed to tag and monitorrunning application without modifying the code.
+>   Designed to tag and monitor running application without modifying the code.
->   _This mode is currently under active development and will be available soon._
+>   *This mode is currently under active development and will be available soon.*

 #### Using Python Context Managers